 - After 10 minutes of sautéing add 1 cup of water

-- Then cancel the sauté function and prepare for pressure cooking
+- Then hit the cancel button to take the instant pot out of the sauté function and prepare for pressure cooking

 - To pressure cook the oxtails, cover and seal the instant pot and pressure cook for 1 hour on high pressure

 - After the instant pot completes the pressure cooking cycle, release the pressure